-specifies that all queued requests by transactions to use this IPCONN are to be canceled, including requests by CICS system transactions that manage communications across this IPCONN.
+Specifies that all queued requests by transactions to use this IPCONN are canceled, including requests by CICS system transactions that manage communications across this IPCONN.
 This can lead to unpredictable results and should be used only in exceptional circumstances.

-A "QUEUED REQUESTS CANCELED" message appears on the CEMT panel whenever queued requests to use this IPCONN are deleted using the FORCECANCEL option of the CEMT SET IPCONN command.
+A "QUEUED REQUESTS CANCELED" message appears on the CEMT panel whenever queued requests to use this IPCONN are deleted using the FCANCEL option of the CEMT SET IPCONN command.

-specifies that all transactions running on sessions to the connected system are to be abnormally terminated immediately.
+Specifies that all transactions running on sessions to the connected system are abnormally terminated immediately.
 This can lead to unpredictable results and should be used only in exceptional circumstances.